Broceliande

 Magical beings of Broceliande

 While walking through the forest, you can now feel all the wonders that inhabits it.
-I will brievly expland the local beliefs on this nature.
+I will briefly explain the local beliefs on this nature.

 Korrigans

-Legendary creature of Bretagne, that can be linked to a leprechaun, explaining his name in Breton’s language: “small leprechaun”.
+Legendary creature of Bretagne, that can be linked to a leprechaun, his name in Breton’s language actually means “small leprechaun”.
 Having a small size, with red eyes and white hair, some can describe them with horns and goats feet.
-We can find them nearby water sources, caves or dolmaines (megalithic construction made of stone, we can easily find in Bretagne).
-Guardian of the forest, they can be really kind, but also mean if our actions prove them right.
+We can find them near water sources, caves or dolmen (megalithic construction made of stone we can find in Bretagne).
+As guardians of the forest, they can be really kind, but also mean if our actions prove them right.

 Fairies